JohnConstantine8/hexlet-git/INFO.md

-new text
+git is awesome!
-experiment with amend
+new line